 Okay, this one may sound a bit silly.
 But if you’re like me, you probably have way too many candles lying around your house, so you may as well burn some of them!

 Burning candles almost never fails to boost my mood, especially seasonally-scented candles.
 I’m not sure why this helps, but it always does.
 I think there’s just something about being cozy that’s beneficial for low moods.

 #7.
 Talk to a friend.

 Being able to speak to someone who cares about you will help you feel less alone.
-You don’t have to talk about whatever it is that is bothering you, but some general social interaction can be beneficial.
-You might feel like you’re bothering them, but I promise you’re not bothering them by just wanting to have a conversation!
+You don’t have to talk about whatever it is that is bothering you, but some general social interaction can help boost your mood.

 #8.
 Make sure you’ve gotten enough to eat and drink.

 It’s easy to forget to eat when you are feeling badly about yourself.
 Take a couple seconds to really listen to your body, and pay attention to hunger cues.
 Drinking some cold water will also help boost your metabolism.